swsnu/swpp2020-team1/project-requirements-and-specification.md

 ## Project Abstract<br />
-**Foodify** is an all-in-one refrigerator management service, tracking the ingredients you have and sending notifications such as expiration dates and available recipes.
+**Foodify** is an all-in-one refrigerator management service, tracking the ingredients users have and sending notifications such as expiration dates.
+**Foodify** recommends recipes based on the user's ingredients and preferences.
+The recipes contain video that users can follow easily, detailed description about the recipe, and comments from other users such as additional cooking tips.
+The users can also share their own homemade recipes or any other contents through our community.
 Our target customers are anyone who has a refrigerator, from cooking newbies to manias.

 ## **Customer**<br />

-* **Customer**
+* **General Customer**

   * Anyone who owns a refrigerator

+* **Specific Customer**
+  * People who often fail to remember what's in their fridge and throw away lots of ingredients after expiration date
+  * Cooking newbies who have no idea what to do with ingredients in their fridge
+  * Cooking manias who want to get some new ideas about what to cook, or share their own recipes and cooking tips with others

 ## **Competitive Landscape**<br />
 Our main competitor is Beep, a barcode scanning service, and Yummly, a recipe recommendation service.
 We expect **Foodify** to be more competitive with respect to the following: